 The balance will likely tip in the coming months though, with projections from the IAMAI and KPMG indicating that mobile internet will account for nearly two-thirds of all internet connections by 2017.

-Despite these slow speeds – or perhaps because of them – Indian internet users spend more time than their global peers using the internet, with the average internet user spending nearly 5 hours online via PCs or tablets every day.
+Despite these slow speeds – or perhaps because of them – Indian internet users spend more than their global peers using the internet, with the average internet user spending nearly 5 hours online every day.

-Social media use accounts for more than half of online time in India, with social media users spending 26% more time engaging with their networks compared to watching television:
+Social media use accounts for more than half of that time, with social media users spending 26% more time engaging with their networks than watching television:

 Social Media in India